jonaslanzlinger/software-city-project/week-21-README.md

    * this is not an issue because we want that!
 * [x] fix issue: when clicking on a building, the Info Panel only shows "[Object object]" in the "buildingData" section.
 * [ ] IMPORTANT: Most functionalities work for "Eye Tracking (Java Source code)".
 Make it work also for "Java Source Code".
+* [x] investivate on using VR with the visualization.
+   * I would need either an Oculus 2 VR or an Apple Vision Pro.
+With my PSVR2 goggles it can't work because the integrated web browser in the PS5 does not support WebGL, which is responsible for the graphics.
+Also connecting the PSVR2 goggles with my Macbook Pro does not work.

 ## Notes from Literature Research